matplotlib/matplotlib/doc/devel/contributing.rst

 ==========================

-You as an end-user of Matplotlib can a make valuable contribution because you more clearly see the potentials for improvement as compared to a core developer, e.g.
+You as an end-user of Matplotlib can a make valuable contribution because you more clearly see the potential for improvement than a core developer.
+For example:

 - Fix a typo
 - Clarify a docstring